Giskard-AI/giskard-hub/script-docs/hub/sdk/datasets/knowledge_base.rst

-:og:title: Giskard Hub SDK - Business Logic Test Generation :og:description: Generate and manage business logic test cases programmatically.
+:og:title: Giskard Hub SDK - Knowledge Base Test Generation :og:description: Generate and manage knowledge base test cases programmatically.
 Test compliance, domain-specific scenarios, and business requirements in your LLM agents using the Python SDK.

 ======================================================
-Generate business tests
+Generate knowledge base tests
 ======================================================

-This section will guide you through generating business-focused test cases using the Hub interface.
+This section will guide you through generating knowledge base-focused test cases using the Hub SDK.
 Generative AI agents can face an endless variety of real-world scenarios, making it impossible to manually enumerate all possible scenarios.
 Automated, synthetic test case generation is therefore essential—especially when you lack real user chats to import as tests.
 However, a major challenge is to ensure that these synthetic cases are tailored to your business context, rather than being overly generic.

 By generating domain-specific synthetic tests, you can proactively identify and address these types of failures before they impact your users or business operations.